RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    4. Data is orgainized in row
    5. main purpose is to to store data
 3. Dynamodb -
-   1. NoSDL - NotOnlySQL (some systems stores sql plus document data) or Not SQL (not sql only document data is stores)
+   1. NoSQL - NotOnlySQL
+      (some systems stores sql plus document data) or Not SQL (not sql only document data is stored)
    2. Useful to store ml outputs
    3. serverless
    4. provisioned read/write capacity
 4. s3 -
    1. object storage
    2. serverless
-   3. infite storage
+   3. infinite storage
    4. integration with almost all aws services
 5. elastic search -
    1. indexing of data